1. Purpose of the policy and procedure

 You have the right to be accompanied at an investigatory interview and throughout the formal procedure (see sections 11 and 17) by a ‘companion’ as defined by the ACAS Code of Practice – namely a University work colleague or a trade union representative.
 A trade union representative who is not an employed official must have been certified by their union as being competent to accompany a worker.

 As soon as reasonably practicable after a suspected breach of disciplinary rules comes to light, your line manager or other appropriate person will instigate an impartial investigation.
-The purpose of the investigation is to gather facts.
-In cases of serious allegations of misconduct or gross misconduct the investigator will be appointed by the Head of Department under guidance from Human Resources.
+The purpose of the investigation is to gather facts without unreasonable delay - ideally this should be carried out within 4 weeks.
+In cases of serious allegations of misconduct/gross misconduct the investigator will be appointed by the Head of Department under guidance from Human Resources.

-The University may inform and/or involve the Police and/or any other relevant statutory bodies where required at the appropriate point of the formal Disciplinary Procedure.
+The University may inform and / or involve the Police and / or any other relevant statutory or regulatory bodies where required at the appropriate point of the formal Disciplinary Procedure.

-If considered appropriate you may be suspended from your duties while the investigation is undertaken although you will normally only be suspended if:
+If considered appropriate and reasonable you may be suspended from your duties while the investigation is undertaken although you will normally only be suspended if:

-a) there is a significant health and safety or business risk or the potential for such risk and/or
+a) there is a significant health and safety, business or other risk or the potential for such risk and/or

 b) your continued presence in the workplace may hinder an investigation taking place